chasedlatour/RRvHR/README.md

 these two trials were stacked into one dataset.
 The following variables were created:

 1. trt: 1 = panitumumab + standard of care chemotherapy (SOCC), 0 = SOCC at randomization
-2. days: time from randomization to the event for censoring
+2. days: time from randomization to the event or censoring, whichever occurred first
 3. event: 1 = disease progression or death, 0 = censored

 The uploaded file is an R Markdown document that was also attached as supplemental material to the article.